MMEarth-Bench: Global Model Adaptation via Multimodal Test-Time Training: Related Work

-\textbf{Test-time adaptation (TTA).} Unlike traditional UDA which uses target distribution data during training, test-time adaptation updates the model during testing to address distribution shifts~\cite{sun19ttt,gandelsman2022testtime}.
+\textbf{Test-time adaptation (TTA).} Unlike traditional UDA which uses target distribution data during training, test-time adaptation, or equivalently test-time training (TTT), updates the model during testing to address distribution shifts~\cite{sun19ttt,gandelsman2022testtime}.
 Following JT, rather than discarding the self-supervised task head~\cite{udass}, TTT uses this head at test time to calculate a loss for adapting the encoder before making a final prediction~\cite{sun19ttt,gandelsman2022testtime}.
+Past works have used rotation prediction \cite{sun19ttt} or masked reconstruction \cite{gandelsman2022testtime} as auxiliary tasks.
 To avoid having to define a self-supervised auxiliary task, TENT \cite{wang2021tent} uses the prediction entropy as an adaptation signal.
 This makes it a natural approach for classification tasks but not for regression, which is common for biophysical variables (4 of our 5 tasks).
 Unlike TENT, which updates the encoder's batch norm statistics, our proposed TTT method works with any architecture and loss.
 This is especially relevant as many pretrained EO models use a transformer architecture without batch norm layers.
+Sparse or coarse labels have also been used to produce a TTA signal~\cite{rna}.
+In the spirit of using weak labels for TTT, we use the data modalities available at test time as reconstruction targets.
 While TTA has been used with remote sensing imagery to adapt to distribution shifts in street-level RGB imagery~\cite{tta_remote_sensing} and guide robots’ search for targets in an environment~\cite{tan2025searchtta}, we adapt pretrained models to \emph{diverse} environmental tasks and domains at \emph{global} scales.